 Include brief description of policy, system, or environmental strategy, settings where strategy will be implemented, and potential reach.
 Lutheran Social Services of Nevada will consult with partner organizations on promoting practices and resources that support physical activity and reduce sedentary behaviors.

-LSSN will create a monthly newsletter and distribute electronically and hard copies to past and current Stay Strong, Stay Healthy students, to community partners, and to individuals signed up on the LSSN mailer list.
+LSSN will crease a monthly newsletter and distribute electronically and hard copies to past and current Bingocize students, community partners, and individuals signed up on the LSSN e-mail list.

-LSSN will utilize social marketing by creating and posting educational videos, sharing physical activity information, and promoting walking trails on the LSSN Facebook page.
+LSSN will utilize social marketing by creating and posting educational videos, sharing physical activity information, and promoting walking trails and outdoor activities on the LSSN Facebook page.